James G. Cibulka

 Cibulka earned a BA from Harvard College, graduating magna cum laude, and a PhD from the University of Chicago.

-In his role as senior vice president for engagement, research, and development, LaCelle-Peterson oversees member and state relations; research and development; and communications and marketing.
+In his role as senior vice president, LaCelle-Peterson oversees member and state relations; research and development; and communications and marketing.
 LaCelle-Peterson joined the Teacher Education Accreditation Council (TEAC) as a staff auditor in 2008, becoming vice president with responsibility for day-to-day operations in 2009, and president in 2011.
 He served as a member of the Joint TEAC/NCATE team that designed the new Council for the Accreditation of Educator Preparation (CAEP).

 Prior to joining TEAC, LaCelle-Peterson held administrative posts in teacher education programs at public and private institutions of higher education in New York State, and served as a faculty member in the social foundations of education, teaching the history and philosophy of education; research methods; curriculum theory; and social, cultural, and linguistic foundations of education; as well as courses in humanities and early medieval literature (Anglo Saxon and Old Norse).
 He co-founded and directed a center for partnerships with urban schools, developed a transition-to-teaching program to provide highly qualified teachers for high-needs urban schools, and served on the applicant board for a community-based, two-way bilingual charter school.
 He has written on equity in assessment for English Language Learners, democratic teacher education, faculty development in higher education, and curriculum history.

 Chief of Staff, CAEP Transition